Getting Started with Kite and Solana Kit

 To create your own programs, you’ll use Anchor.
 Anchor is a framework for building Solana programs, and is the most popular way to build programs on Solana.
 Kite is designed to work seamlessly with Anchor programs.

-How does Solana Gill compare to Solana Kite?
+How does Gill compare to Solana Kite?

-despite claims to the contrary.
+Gill is a library by Decal, and Gill is not related to @solana/helpers despite claims to the contrary.
 Gill focuses on smaller size - Gill allows for tree-shaking, but also requires developers to write more code to accomplish most tasks.

 Kite prioritizes developer experience, assuming that if you want to use Solana in TypeScript, you probably also want to transfer tokens, work out PDA addresses, get the values from data accounts, and do all the other things that are ready to go in Kite.